Canonical Heights on Shimura Varieties and the Andr\'e-Oort Conjecture

 In essence, this means that the conjecture is reduced to finding suitable upper bounds for heights of special points.
 Our main contribution is to establish this result:

-\begin{theorem}[Theorem \ref{mainhtbound}] Fix a Shimura variety $S_K(G,X)$ with $G$ simple of adjoint type.
-Let $(T,r)\subset (G,X)$ be a (varying) 0-dimensional Shimura datum such that $K\cap T(\bbA_f)$ is of index $M$ in the maximal compact $K_T$, and $T$ splits over a field $E$.
-Then the canonical height of $(T,r)$ w.r.t. an ample line bundle is $(M\disc E)^{o(1)}$. \end{theorem}
+\begin{theorem}[Theorem \ref{thm:mainhtbound} + \S11] Fix a Shimura variety $S_K(G,X)$ with $G$ of adjoint type.
+Let $(T,r)\subset (G,X)$ be a (varying) 0-dimensional Shimura datum such that $K\cap T(\bbA_f)$ is of index $M$ in the maximal compact $K_T$, and let $E_T$ be the splitting field of $T$.
+Then the height of $(T,r)$ with respect to an ample line bundle is $(M\disc E_T)^{o(1)}$. \end{theorem}

 Gao \cite{Gao-reduction} has shown how to deduce the Andr\'e-Oort conjecture for a mixed Shimura variety from Galois bounds for the associated pure Shimura variety, and so the conjecture (which is as stated in Theorem \ref{mainao} for $S$ a mixed Shimura variety) follows for all mixed Shimura varieties also.